 II.
-F What are "medium-term notes?"
+H What are "medium-term notes?"
 [Section 53601(k)]

 Until recently, the statutes defined medium-term notes as those instruments meeting certain term-length and quality requirements.
 Amendments to Section 53601(k) have attempted to clarify some of the ambiguity surrounding this definition.
 A variety of reasons account for this past confusion.
-One is that the Securities and Exchange Commission (SEC) treats "corporate notes" slightly differently than "medium-term notes."
-Another is that brokers often refer to corporate obligations that have an original term to maturity longer than five years as corporate rather than medium-term notes, even though the present term to maturity for these notes may be less than five years.
+One is that the SEC treats "corporate notes" slightly differently than "medium-term notes."
+Another is that brokers often refer to corporate obligations that have an original term to maturity longer than five years as corporate rather than medium-term notes, even though the remaining term to maturity for these notes may be less than five years.